Alliances Lead a Great War

-Russia has a large Serbian minority and many ties with the Balkan region.
-Russia was displeased with Austria-Hungary’s seizure of Sarajevo, and did not want Austria-Hungary to expand into the Balkan Mountains region.
-Russia agreed to join Serbia if Austria-Hungary attacked.
+Russia has a large Serbian minority and many ties with Serbia and the other nations in the Balkan mountains.
+Russia was displeased with Austria-Hungary’s seizure of Sarajevo and did not want Austria-Hungary expanding into the Balkans.
+So Russia agreed to join Serbia if Austria-Hungary attacked.